 Another query that often arises when exploring the internal communication meaning is the apparent cross-over with employee engagement.
 While there are many similarities between the two – employee communication, talking to managers, encouraging feedback, developing a strategic narrative – they are different processes.
 The internal communication process is quite distinct:

 It is a function that uses information and interaction to inform and motivate employees.

 Employee engagement is a reaction

 It is the outcome you get as a result of investing time, money and strategy into communicating with employees.

 It’s also important to recognise that employee engagement is affected by issues that sit outside the internal communication remit.
 Salary, training, recruitment, and cultural policies will have a crucial part in the overall employee engagement levels across the company.
 However, the critical requirements highlighted by the pandemic remain firmly within the remit of internal communication.
-Those actions of informing and interacting with employees will form the basis of any post-pandemic internal communications strategy.
+Those actions of informing and interacting with employees will form the basis of any internal communications strategy in the modern workplace.

 So, what is internal communication?
+What’s the single definition that sums it all up?
 We have an abundance of internal communications definitions to explore.
-When you’re looking to define internal communication, it’s clear there are many options to choose from.
+When you’re looking to define internal communication, it’s clear there are many options.
 Some are very simplistic in their approach; others attempt to encapsulate every element of the internal communication function.
 Let’s take a look at some of the options: